2011 NATO attack in Pakistan: Pakistani claims

 According to local officials, there was no militant activity along the Afghan border region when NATO conducted the attack.
 Abbas, spokesperson ISPR, said that the coordinates of the two border posts had been given to ISAF.
 He added that the attack lasted for almost two hours and claimed that the personnel on the posts alerted the GHQ which in turn immediately informed the ISAF regional base in Afghanistan to stop the attack at roughly 12:30 AM but they did not.
 GHQ in return gave permission to the personnel on the outposts to retaliate.
-NATO communicated at roughly 1:15 AM that they had realised that they were attacking Pakistan Army and that their forces had been ordered to stop.
-Yet NATO's aerial bombardment continued with another salvo aiming at the Pakistani rescue force that rushed to the aid of the two posts.
+NATO communicated at roughly 1:15 AM that they had realised that they were attacking the Pakistani Army and that their forces had been ordered to stop.
+Yet NATO's aerial bombardment continued with another salvo aimed at the Pakistani rescue force that rushed to the aid of the two posts.
 Pakistan termed the event an "unprovoked and indiscriminate firing", an "irresponsible act", and a "stark violation" of its sovereignty.
 The attack was the deadliest NATO strike on Pakistani soil since the start of the war in Afghanistan.

 In a media conference with the Director General of Military Operations (DGMO) Major General Ashfaq, Chief of General Staff Lieutenant General Waheed Arshad, claimed that this was not an "unintended" incident.
-On accounts of series of events he commented that NATO was informed at the time of attack but their helicopters remained on course of aggression.
-Pakistani military also said that the NATO forces returned a second time to attack the post again.
-When he was asked whether Pakistan was satisfied with the investigating team headed under US Air force Brigadier General Stephon, he responded sharply by commenting that all incidents in past in relation to violation of Pakistan's sovereignty did not come to an agreeable conclusion.
-Pakistan was invited to jointly investigate the incident, but Pakistan refused to participate.
+Describing the series of events he commented that NATO was informed at the time of the attack but their helicopters remained hostile to the Pakistani forces stationed in the area.
+The Pakistani military also said that the NATO forces returned a second time to attack the post again.
+When he was asked whether Pakistan was satisfied with the investigating team headed under US Air force Brigadier General Stephon, he responded sharply by commenting that all of the incidents in the past, in relation to the violation of Pakistan's sovereignty, did not come close to a sought after conclusion.
+Pakistan was invited to jointly investigate the incident but refused to participate.

 On 9 December, Major General Ashfaq claimed that NATO had been monitoring radio transmissions that night and knew they had hit Volcano post.
 The Pakistani military called the strike "unprovoked and indiscriminate."
-Government of Pakistan launched a strong protest with U.S and also immediately discontinued the supply to NATO troops located in Afghanistan.
+The government of Pakistan began to sever ties with the U.S. by immediately discontinuing the supply routes of NATO troops located in Afghanistan.
 Notably, the strike on Saturday came one day after Gen. John Allen, the commander of the US-led coalition in Afghanistan, visited Pakistani army chief Gen. Ashfaq Parvez Kayani.
 In that meeting, both the commanders discussed border co-ordination and other measures "aimed at enhancing border control on both sides."